 6. Click the Regenerate Layout button C in the IP integrator toolbar to generate an optimum layout for the block design.
 The block diagram looks like the following figure.

 Dagram 7 D 7 X

 0

-No dia and and a second
+NUM da Second and a second and

 Step 3: Memory-Mapping the Peripherals in IP Integrator